-Believing the 2011 survey results of the U.S Environmental Protection Agency (EPA), the American nationals generate more than 240 million tons of waste every year.
+Believing the 2011 survey results of the U.S Environmental Protection Agency (EPA), American nationals generate more than 240 million tons of waste every year.
 Often referred to as Municipal Solid Waste, this waste originates from households, schools, hospitals, and business establishments.
 This trash material often finds its place in the wasteland, where it is either recycled, trapped in a landfill, or incinerated.

 Each of these different trash treatment methods has its own plus points and shortcomings.
 Understanding the different facets of every approach will definitely help you in making better, cost-effective waste management decisions that are beneficial for the community and the environment.

-What Are Landfills
+What Are Landfills?

 What Is the Process Of Landfilling?